Anheledir/anheledir.NET/_posts/2013-11-29-app-privacy.md

 ---
-layout: page
+layout: post
+section-type: post
 title: App Privacy
-date: 2013-11-29 22:32
-author: Gordon Breuer
-comments: true
+category:
-categories: []
+tags: []
 ---
 <h2>Network Capabilities</h2>
 This application uses the network to get the data from the <strong>anheledir.NET </strong>blog, and send your comment as the data you share.